-CHRONOLOGY - Worst Ebola outbreak on record tests global response
+Chronology - Worst Ebola outbreak on record tests global response

 Sept.
 26 - New WHO tally: 3,091 dead out of 6,574 probable, suspected and confirmed cases.

-Cuba says it will train 296 more doctors and nurses to treat Ebola patients in West Africa, in addition to the 165 already preparing to go to Sierra Leone.
+Cuba says will send nearly 300 doctors and nurses to West Africa to join 165 healthcare workers due there early October.

 Sept.
 28 - Duncan returns by ambulance to Dallas hospital.